konsumer/androidx/README.md

 # androidx

-Easy graphical Android emulaton in docker, if you are using X on the host (requires linux.)
+Easy graphical Android emulaton in docker, if you are using X on the host.

 ## usage